How long does a balance transfer take?

 • You have a payment coming up on the card you transferred the balance from

-If you request the transfer and don’t follow up or check to make sure everything has gone through, you could end up paying a late fee and interest on your the card you transferred the balance from.
+If you request the transfer and don’t follow up or check to make sure everything has gone through, you could end up paying a late fee and interest on the card you transferred the balance from.

 And depending on the card issuer and when you request the transfer, you may have to make more than one monthly payment on the card you transferred the balance from before the transfer finalizes.